amylour/FreeFido_v2/TESTING.md

 ### HTML Validation

-For validation of my HTML files I have used [HTML W3C Validator](https://validator.w3.org) to validate all of my HTML files.
+For my HTML files I have used [HTML W3C Validator](https://validator.w3.org) to validate all of my HTML files.

 I have had to follow a different approach for validating my HTML for this project as the majority of my pages are developed using Jinja syntax such as '{% extends "base.html" %}' and '{{ form|crispy }}' and most require user authentication.
 The HTML validator will throw errors if I were to use my website's URL so I have had to follow the below approach for every page: